The Farmers' Market is held on the 1st Thursday of each month, except January, from 10.00 am - 12.30 pm.

 Home made jams, jellies, chutneys, preserves, greeting cards

-Producer of Dexter Beef, Loughtan Manx Lamb, Pork Woodbine Farm
+Producer of Dexter Beef, Loughtan Manx Lamb, Pork The Lost Farm

 All the food is locally sourced (apart from the fish) and the stallholders are from within approximately 30 miles of Grandborough.

 We have a very welcoming cafe where you can enjoy a friendly chat, whilst enjoying a cup of tea or coffee, bacon rolls, hot sausage rolls, cheese scones or a selection of homemade cakes.
-Tea, coffee, scones and cakes are only 70p each.
+Tea, coffee, scones and cakes are only £1.00p each, with homemade sausage rolls and bacon rolls at £1.20p.

 The church has a toilet for the disabled, baby changing facilties, and highchairs.